GNU-Ymir/Documentations/en/types/struct.md

 ## Field access

-The field of a structure are always public, and accessible using the operator **`.`** where the left operand is a value whose type is a structure, and the right operand is the identifier of the field.
+The fields of a structure are always public, and accessible using the dot binary operator **`.`**, where the left operand is a value whose type is a structure, and the right operand is the identifier of the field.

 ```ymir
 import std::io